Cavedogs: Post-breakup projects

 After the Cavedogs breakup, Brian Stevens toured with Aimee Mann and recorded "Prettier Than You" with producer Jon Lupfer, Jon Brion, Dave Gregory of XTC, Merrie Amsterburg and Pete Linton of The Natives, Milt Sutton, Roberto Toledo, Clayton Scoble of The Aimee Mann Band, and Clarinetist Mark Lowenstein.
 After performing locally for a couple of years, Brian Stevens left the music business but he is still compiling demos.
 Todd Spahr formed "Meringue" with Mark Rivers, which released the single "Drunk and Quartered".
 Spahr then went on to form the Gravy with Glenn Foster Brown of Evol Twin, Mike Jordan of the Ken Chambers Band, and a revolving cast of drummers.
 The Gravy released an LP, "Hangman's Pop", recorded and produced by Glenn Foster Brown, and an EP titled "The Hollywood EP".
 Recently, Spahr has been involved in a Swedish pop band/Web show, "Spahrhusen".
 Rivers formed Poundcake with Clayton Scoble and Josh Lattanzi after the dissolution of Meringue, and they released one album, "Aloha Via Satellite", before Rivers left the scene.
 From 2009 to 2015, Mark Rivers appeared in the NBC sitcom Parks and Recreation as Rivers, the drummer for Andy Dwyer's fictional band, Mouse Rat.
 Since 2017, he has worked on the Netflix series Big Mouth, writing the original songs heard during many episodes.

-The Cavedogs reunited for performances in 2001, 2002, 2010, and most recently in the fall of 2014 as part of the 50 Years of Boston Rock Festival, celebrated by Pipeline, a radio show on WMBR 88.1 FM.
+The Cavedogs reunited for performances in 2001, 2002, 2010, in the fall of 2014 as part of the 50 Years of Boston Rock Festival, celebrated by Pipeline, a radio show on WMBR 88.1 FM, and at the Burren in Somerville in March of 2024.
+They are scheduled to open for Letters to Cleo for three upcoming shows in New York City and Boston in November of 2025.